rsharma1817/webtool/idea2_pipeline.md

 `/full` is a sub-directory to separate full videos from thumbnails (if used) and video segments.

+The existing database for videos will be managed using the MySQL workbench, using the DocumentMM table, that contains the path for the videos, and the SentenceMM table, that holds the sentences and associated timestamps in the video.

 ### Thumbnail generation for videos

 The video pipeline should automatically create thumbnails of the downloaded videos.